-This scholarship is to assist with expenses related to the Court of Master Sommeliers Master Exam (theory, practical, and/or tasting).
+This scholarship is to assist with expenses related to upper-level professional wine studies.
 Scholarship amount is $5000.

 Debbie was the eldest of four daughters.
 She grew up in California’s Central Valley, spending childhood summers at the family ranch, where they grew Bartlett pears and row crops.
 She eventually took over management of the ranch, worked as a kindergarten teacher, got into retail sales and then co-managed the oldest wine bar in San Francisco, The London Wine Bar.
 In the late 1970’s Debbie met Randy Lewis at a wine tasting and they eventually married.
 In 1992, she and Randy co-founded Lewis Cellars.
 Together they built a legacy and in 2016, the Lewis 2013 Napa Cabernet was named “Wine of the Year” by Wine Spectator.